jamesrday/ShortVolumeData/README.md

 # ShortVolumeData
-Short volume statistics plugin, scraped from Quandl, for tradingview.
+We present a short volume statistics plugin, scraped from Quandl, for tradingview.
 Volumes are recorded for NYSE and NASDAQ exchanges.

 The following figures illustrate the code's applicability for identifying short squeezes.